How To Block Ads on Pinterest 2026

 Pinterest ads are more than just a nuisance — they can also lead to scams and security threats.
-Learn how to block them and enjoy a secure, ad-free experience.
+Learn how to block Pinterest ads and enjoy a secure, ad-free experience.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Many online platforms, like Pinterest, use sponsored third-party ads to make money.
+Many online platforms, such as Pinterest, use sponsored third-party ads to generate revenue.
 These ads can be annoying, mess up your feed, and diminish your user experience.
 They also look like regular posts, so you might accidentally click on them.

 Annoyance aside, Pinterest ads can also be dangerous.
 Scammers can use them to advertise false products or even launch phishing campaigns.
 The consequences can range from financial loss to full-blown identity theft.